cebe/php-openapi/README.md

         --read-yaml   force reading input as YAML.
 Auto-detect if not specified.
         --write-json  force writing output as JSON.
 Auto-detect if not specified.
         --write-yaml  force writing output as YAML.
 Auto-detect if not specified.
+        -s, --silent  silent mode.
+Will hide all success/information messages and only print errors.

 ### Reading API Description Files